 Disney’s Hollywood Studios Refurbishments and Closures

-- Rock ‘n’ Roller Coaster Starring Aerosmith: Last day will be March 1, 2026.
+- Rock ‘n’ Roller Coaster Starring Aerosmith: Closed March 1, 2026

-- Rock ‘n’ Roller Coaster Starring the Muppets: Opening in 2026.
-No official date yet.
+- Rock ‘n’ Roller Coaster Starring the Muppets: Opened May 26, 2025.

 - Muppets Courtyard: Permanently closed to make way for Monsters, Inc. land – date TBA